 After The Nanny, Shaughnessy got a lot of voice gigs, like 33 episodes on the Animated Disney show, Stanley as Dennis the Goldfish, for which he won a Daytime Emmy.
 He then reunited with Drescher in her short-lived 2005 show, Living with Fran for 7 Episodes.

-We last saw Charles co-star with Lou Ferrigno Jr. in the 2021 film Final Frequency and today, he’s 66 years old and has two children with his wife of nearly 40 years, former actress, Susan Fallender.
+We last saw Charles co-star with Lou Ferrigno Jr. in the 2021 film Final Frequency and today, he’s 67 years old and has two children with his wife of nearly 40 years, former actress Susan Fallender.

 3. Nicholle Tom (Margaret Sheffield)

 Margaret Sheffield, also known as Maggie, is Maxwell’s eldest daughter.
-She began as a shy and awkward teenager, as Fran puts it in the pilot, “You don’t need a personality when you’re an Heiress.”
+She began as a shy and awkward teenager and, as Fran puts it in the pilot, “You don’t need a personality when you’re an Heiress.”
 However, Fran helped her blossom into a beautiful and confident young woman.

-In 1998 she joined Superman: The Animated Series, voicing Supergirl, for which she continued to the justice league animated series in 2004.
-In 2013 she played Maureen in 2 Episodes of the Showtime series, Masters of Sex.
+In 1998 she joined Superman: The Animated Series, voicing Supergirl, for which she continued in the Justice League animated series in 2004.
+In 2013 she played Maureen in two episodes of the Showtime series, Masters of Sex.

 4. Daniel Davis (Niles)